krischal111/vamshawali-project-dbms/notes.md

 #### Parenthood\_type
 Stores the list of available parenthood types.
-Each gender has the following attributes.
+Each parenthood type has the following attributes.

 | Column Names (Attributes) | Type | Description |
 |-----------|----------|---------|